What is Make Music Day?

 Anyone and everyone.
 Amateurs, part-time professionals, and established artists are all welcome.
 In the U.S., initiatives like “Mass Appeal” allow even those who have never before touched an instrument to join in.

 If you are in a city with a Make Music organization, register through that city’s website.
 (Click here for the list of cities.)
 Make Music cities use a “matchmaking” platform that allows you to register your own concert, or to collaborate on a Make Music event with local musicians and venues that fit your tastes.
-Typically, registration for June 21 2017 begins in February/March 2017, but it depends on the city.
+Typically, registration for June 21 begins a few months before in March or April, but it depends on the city.

 Absolutely.
 Download this kit (pdf) for tips on how to have your own Make Music event, wherever you are.